 AMSA M45 & MED 1 Processing Delays

-WCBIA has corresponded and met virtually with AMSA’s Senior Advisor Seafarer Certification in which AMSA’s recognised significant delays are being experienced and provided a detailed explanation of actions being taken by AMSA to rectify the situation.
+WCBIA has corresponded and met with AMSA’s Senior Advisor for Seafarer Certification during which AMSA has recognised that significant delays are being experienced and provided a detailed explanation of actions being taken to rectify the situation.
 A detailed list of these actions can be provided to Members on request and Operators are encouraged to advise WCBIA if further unreasonable delays are experienced by M45 applicants.

 Exemption Attained for Lifejackets in Tenders

 Review recommendations may affect Member Operators if adopted by AMSA, the rollback of Grandfathering being the most significant issue.
 In short, the Review recommends the establishment of “Baseline Standards” and “Gateway Surveys” for all grandfathered vessels.
 Suggested areas of focus being stability, fire and electrical safety, in line with current “Surveyed” vessel requirements.
-Copies of the review findings can be found at https://www.infrastructure.gov.au/infrastructure transport-vehicles/maritime/independent-review-domestic-commercial-vessel-safety-legislation-and costs-and-charging-arrangements WCBIA is monitoring the progress of these recommendations and future consultation
+Copies of the review findings can be found at https://www.infrastructure.gov.au/infrastructure-transport-vehicles/maritime/independent-review-domestic-commercial-vessel-safety-legislation-and-costs-and-charging-arrangements WCBIA is monitoring the progress of these recommendations and future consultation opportunities.

 AMSA Cost & Charging Review